How often should I check my smoke detector?

 I need a copy of my medical records.

 Access to medical records are regulated by Florida Statutes.
-The Maitland Fire Department will assist all persons requesting such records by calling Fire Administration at (407) 539-6229.
+The Maitland Fire Rescue Department will assist all persons requesting such records by calling Norma Jean Torres at (407) 539-6229.

 The fire engine or rescue truck just went through a signal light with its lights and siren on, then shut them off after they were through the intersection.
 Why do they do this?